The Zildjian Company: 400 Years in the Making

 Nowadays, the company still boasts one of the biggest names in the drumming world while still working closely with modern musicians to meet the demands of drummers of all styles.
 Zildjian is currently run by Craigie and Debbie Zildjian, the 14th generation of Zildjians to lead the business.
 The 15th generation of Zildjians have already begun training to take the company’s reigns, making it the oldest family-owned company in the United States.

-By taking drum lessons and becoming a part of the music scene in Boston, MA, our students and instructors actively participate in the long and still-developing history of the Zildjian Company and cymbals as a whole.
+By taking drum lessons and becoming a part of the music scene in Boston, the Loudlands Music Lab students and instructors actively participate in the long and still-developing history of the Zildjian Company and cymbals as a whole.
 Who’d have thought that a thin, shiny metal disc had so much historical and cultural significance?

 All of our instructors here at Loudlands Music Lab draw from years of experience studying, playing, and performing on the drums in every capacity imaginable.
 Interested in starting your drumming journey or taking your skills to the next level?
 Schedule a trial lesson to get closer to your goals!